Multiple Mini Interview (MMI) Process

 What other schools are using the MMI?

-While the MMI was developed roughly 10 years ago and the popularity of the MMI has been growing internationally, to our knowledge, the University of Cincinnati College of Medicine is the first U.S. medical school to solely use the MMI for interviews in the selection of students into an MD program.
+To our knowledge, the University of Cincinnati College of Medicine is the first U.S. medical school to solely use the MMI for interviews in the selection of students into an MD program.
 There are several U.S. medical schools currently using the MMI in the BS/MD and MD selection process and other schools are considering implementing the process.

 How should I prepare for the MMI?